TrippCreates/Tripp-BlueStamp-Portfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE-->
+- What you hope to learn in the future after everything you've learned at BSE--> This is my final milestone, a wireless robotic arm!
+I ended up switching from Bluetooth to Radio Control, which improved the process, but before I came to that solution, I faced many different things.

+So, since my second milestone, I can now have complete control over the robotic arm without having any hindrances from wires, which is a pretty big step up from just being able to turn an LED on and off.

+The biggest challenge I faced while trying to do my project was dealing with the code on Arduino.
+Before I realized that I needed a different battery or that the code I was using was faulty, I poured over every line trying to figure out what one thing was going wrong.
+In both cases, the problems were bigger than just one line of code or just the code itself, but I still spent literal days trying to find out the problem.

+My biggest triumph of the robotic arm was definitely coming up with the genius idea of using Radio Control instead of Bluetooth.
+The Bluetooth code I was using would not work because it was meant for different hardware, so switching over to Radio Control was my best bet.
+It would mean that my arm would still be wireless, and I would have more exact control over the arm itself.

+The key topics I have learned at BSE have definitely been

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zhlpQxOPvQI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>